Quotations can inform and stimulate. They can be wise, witty, or foolish. The author has collected some of the best in his articles.

 5 Quotes about Limitations and Failings of Democracy

-But in the interest of giving a say to all sides - a necessary pre-requisite in a democracy - here are just a few quotes which will reflect the downsides of democracy.
+But in the interest of giving a say to all sides—a necessary pre-requisite in a democracy—here are just a few quotes that will reflect the downsides of democracy.
 I would argue that for all these downsides, the alternatives - a lawless anarchic society or rule by an unrestrained, undemocratic minority - are infinitely worse:

 - Truth is not determined by majority vote - Doug Gwyn

 - Democracy arises out of the notion that those who are equal in any respect are equal in all respects; because men are equally free, they claim to be absolutely equal - Aristotle

 - Democracy substitutes election by the incompetent many for appointment by the corrupt few - George Bernard Shaw